 4. Focus on action

-Light meditation where you consciously meditate on happy moments, on beautiful times, on bright future, on joyous visualizations, can make you feel positive in a matter of minutes.
-The impact from any meditation is directly proportional to its intensity, regularity, and lucidity.
+Light meditation where you consciously meditate on happy moments, on beautiful times, on a bright future, on joyous visualizations, can make you feel positive in a matter of minutes.
+The impact of any meditation is directly proportional to its intensity, regularity, and lucidity.